jedbrown/git-fat/README.rst

 Commit those files so that others will be able to use them.

-Initalize the repository.
+Initialize the repository.
 This adds a line to ``.git/config`` telling git what command to run for the ``fat`` filter is in the ``.gitattributes`` file.